Flowx08/mlops/reports/README.md

 >
 > Answer length: 200-400 words
 >
-> Example:
-> *
-> *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
-> *Whenever we commit code and puch to github, it auto triggers ... and ... .
-From there the diagram shows ...*
->
 > Answer:

 [Our System diagram](figures/mlops.png).

 Our system has 2 main actors: the developer and the user.

-The developer is able to train the model and test the deployment by pulling the git repository on his machine and running the appropiate docker image for either training or local deployment of the model.
+The developer is able to train the model and test the deployment by pulling the git repository on his machine and running the appropiate Docker image for either training or local deployment of the model.
 The docker container downloads the datasets and the models using DVC, and runs the appropriate code.
-Weight and Bias is used to monitor the training process.
+Weights & Biases is used to monitor the training process.

-The developer can use a script to upload the latest docker image on the Google Container registry to use for cloud deployment.
+The developer can use a script to upload the latest Docker image on the Google Cloud Container Registry to use for cloud deployment.

 Finally the developer can use Google Run to deploy the image to the cloud so that it is available to be used publicly by any user.
 The user can access the app using a browser.
-A webpage sends http request to our app and the results are returned and displayed to the user.
+A webpage sends a http-request to our app and the results are returned and displayed to the user.

 ### Question 26